 - Increased risk of depression

 - Increased risk of developing cannabis hyperemesis syndrome (extreme nausea and vomiting)

-When it comes to youth and marijuana, there are much greater risks.
+When it comes to youth, there are much greater risks of marijuana use.
+While the drug grows in popularity, the dangers of marijuana still exist.
 If a person starts consuming weed in their youth they have an increased risk of many detrimental effects.
 It’s important to note that scientists say that the brain doesn’t reach full development until about the age of 24 years.
 Using marijuana or any drug before that time can impede brain development.
 Many of these consequences are irreversible.